Is It Safe to Travel to Trinidad and Tobago in 2026?

 ⚠ Reconsider Travel

 The U.S. State Department recommends reconsidering travel to Trinidad and Tobago due to elevated risks.
-Key factors: crime, terrorism, kidnapping.
+Key factors: crime, terrorism, health.

 Is It Safe to Travel to Trinidad and Tobago in 2026?

 Trinidad and Tobago is currently rated Level 3 — Reconsider Travel by the U.S. Department of State.
-Reconsider travel to Trinidad and Tobago due to serious risks from crime, terrorism, and kidnapping.
-Violent crime, including murder, robbery, and assault, is common, with a significant portion being gang-related.
+Reconsider travel to Trinidad and Tobago due to crime.
+There is a heightened risk of terrorism in the country.
+Exercise increased caution in rural areas due to limited health care services.

 Key concerns cited in the advisory: